 Timm Burkhardt is an artist and lecturer working at the intersection between art and technology.
 He builds installations that encourage voluntary or unconscious interactions from visitors.
 Since 2015 he also lectures at the Faculty of Art & Design at the Bauhaus-Universität Weimar, Germany, specializing in the combination of art, design and electronics.
-In 2020, he started his Ph.D. on the topic of Programmable matter.
+In 2020, he started his Ph.D. on the topic of autonomous kinematic machines with variable morphology.